ratatui/ratatui-website/src/tutorial/json-editor/main.md

 ```

 When an application exits without running this closing boilerplate, the terminal will act very
-strange, and the user will usually have to end the terminal session and start a new on.
+strange, and the user will usually have to end the terminal session and start a new one.
 Thus it is
 important that we handle our error in such a way that we can call this last piece.

 ```rust,no_run,noplayground